chenyichen0420/CBCOJ/README.md

 ### How to use CBCOJ

-You should download three files: CBCOJ_Server.exe, CBCOJ_
+You should download three files: CBCOJ_Server.exe, CBCOJ_Front.exe, upx.exe.

+Put the above three files in the same folder.
+Then run this command below:

+`upx.exe -d CBCOJ_Front.exe`

+A different CBCOJ_Front.exe will be automatically generated and directly replace the original one.